-- · Chapter 1: General Criteria for Events; and - Where applicable, has approval via the Conference Vetting System (see the Glossary).
+- Chapter 1: General Criteria for Events; - and where applicable, has approval via the Conference Vetting System (see the Glossary).

-Where permitted under national laws, regulations and professional codes of conduct, Member Companies may provide financial and/or in kind support to Third Party Organised Educational Conferences (always provided that the Third Party Organised Educational Conference has been approved via the Conference Vetting System, where appropriate) through grants and other types of funding, such as:
+Where permitted under national law, regulations and professional codes of conduct, Member Companies may provide financial and/or in kind support to Third Party Organised Educational Conferences (always provided that the Third Party Organised Educational Conference has been approved via the Conference Vetting System, where appropriate) through grants and other types of funding, such as:

-a.
-Educational Grants
+A. Educational Grants

-Please refer to Chapter 4: Charitable Donations and Grants for guidance on Educational Grants.
+Please refer to Chapter 4: Grants and Charitable Donations for guidance on Educational Grants.

-b.
-Promotional Activity
+B. Promotional Activity